Searching ...

 It may feel like a step back in time with the old-world architecture, moss-draped oaks, and humid summer days, but the Louisiana state capital of Baton Rouge is reinventing itself.
 A sleepy Mississippi River town no longer, residents have a lively Louisiana State University community, an arts scene, and increasing options for dining and entertainment.
-It’s a growing community, as more people are attracted to the charms of living near the coast.
+Steady growth is expected as more people are attracted to the charms of living near the coast.

 If you are considering living in Louisiana, make Baton Rouge one of the places you look into.
 This article will explore why people are moving to Baton Rouge.
 To help your home search, we’ve profiled some top charming neighborhoods to live in.